Oral Cancer Screening

-During the screening, your dentist will check the inside of your mouth for mouth sores and red or white patches.
+During the screening, your dentist will check the outside and inside of your mouth for mouth sores and red or white patches.
 Using gloves, he will feel the tissues in your mouth and check for any lumps or anything abnormal.
-If we find an unusual sore or lesion, we may recommend you get further testing.
+If we find an unusual sore or lesion, we may recommend you get further evaluation from a specialist.
 We check your entire mouth, including your lips, tongue, cheek tissue, gums, under the tongue, the hard palate in the roof of your mouth, and your throat.

 During your visit, your dental professional may ask you about your health history.
 Regular visits can help ensure that any suspicious changes or abnormalities will be caught early.